koltyakov/sp-jsom-node/docs/intro.md

 If you need JSOM in Node.js for any crazy or rational reasons and something prevented you from doing this, welcome on board with `sp-jsom-node`.
 And don't forget to comment about your use cases.

-I truly hope the library will find it's users and that it wasn't developed only for the tasks I needed to be solved.
+I truly hope the library will find its users and that it wasn't developed only for the tasks I needed to be solved.